-The School maintains its cash accounts with one financial institution.
-The School's accounts at this institution, at times, may exceed the federally insured limit.
+The School maintains its cash accounts with two financial institutions.
+The School's accounts at these institutions, at times, may exceed the federally insured limit.
 The School has not experienced any losses in such accounts and does not believe it is exposed to any significant credit risk (Note 3).